EdenThomas/Logistic-Company-Database/README.md

 # Logistic-Company-Database
-This repository contains the SQL code used to create, manipulate and retrieve data for a hypothetical Logistic company using PL/SQL
+This repository contains the code used to create, manipulate and retrieve data for a hypothetical Logistic company using PL/SQL

 14 objects and correspondingly 14 object tables are created.
 2 of those tables are nested tables.